JSBSim-Team/jsbsim/README.md

 Both executables should be used from the console.
 ### Ubuntu Linux
-Debian packages for Ubuntu Linux "Trusty" 14.04 on 64 bits platform are also available in the [JSBSim project release section](https://github.com/JSBSim-Team/jsbsim/releases).
+Debian packages for Ubuntu Linux "Xenial" 16.04 LTS on 64 bits platform are also available in the [JSBSim project release section](https://github.com/JSBSim-Team/jsbsim/releases).
 There are 3 packages:
-* `JSBSim_1.0.0-xxx.trusty.amd64.deb` which installs the executables `JSBSim` and `aeromatic`
+* `JSBSim_1.0.0-xxx.xenial.amd64.deb` which installs the executables `JSBSim` and `aeromatic`
-* `JSBSim-devel_1.0.0-xxx.trusty.amd64.deb` which installs the development resources (headers and libraries)
+* `JSBSim-devel_1.0.0-xxx.xenial.amd64.deb` which installs the development resources (headers and libraries)
-* `pythonX-JSBSim_1.0.0-xxx.trusty.amd64.deb` which installs the Python module of JSBSim (for python 2.7 if the package name starts with **python2** or 3.4 if it starts with **python3**)
+* `pythonX-JSBSim_1.0.0-xxx.xenial.amd64.deb` which installs the Python module of JSBSim (for python 2.7 if the package name starts with **python2** or 3.6 if it starts with **python3**)
 ### Other platforms
-At the moment, JSBSim do not provide binaries for platforms other than Windows 64 bits and Ubuntu 14.04 64 bits.
-If you fall in this category you should follow the instructions in the [developer docs](#developer-documentation) to build JSBSim on your platform.
+At the moment, JSBSim do not provide binaries for platforms other than Windows 64 bits and Ubuntu 16.04 64 bits.
+If you fall in this category you should follow the instructions in the [developer docs](DevelopersDocs.md) to build JSBSim on your platform.
 ### Aircraft data and example scripts
-You can get aircraft data and example scripts by downloading either the [zip package](https://github.com/JSBSim-Team/jsbsim/archive/JSBSim-trusty-v2018a.zip) or the [tar.gz package](https://github.com/JSBSim-Team/jsbsim/archive/JSBSim-trusty-v2018a.tar.gz).
+You can get aircraft data and example scripts by downloading either the [zip package](https://github.com/JSBSim-Team/jsbsim/archive/Release_Candidate_v1.0.0.zip) or the [tar.gz package](https://github.com/JSBSim-Team/jsbsim/archive/Release_Candidate_v1.0.0.tar.gz).
 ## Quick start
 Once you have downloaded (or built) the binaries and unzipped the [aircraft data](#aircraft-data-and-example-scripts).
 Go to the root of the data package and make sure the executable is accessible from there.